Exploring the Palestinian side of my family

 Efthymios Gaitanopoulos & Marika Schtakleff, on their wedding day – Jerusalem 1932

-(Photo from Maroussia Wentzel’s archive.)
+(Photo from Maroussia Wentzel’s archive)

 Continue reading